" I find that the harder I work, the more luck I seem to have "

 I read many stories on coderanch of guys who have already cleared this exam and their preparation for the exam.
 I planned for this exam , searched on internet whatever that can help me to pass this exam.
 Passing this exam requires a serious study , so I planned accordingly.
 I purchased Kathy and Bert`s famous book to prepare , I used to study each chapter than I follow the quizzes.
 Sometimes I felt very bored.
 While I was reading the book I didn`t get many concepts.

 Many a times the goal that I was aiming seemed very far and I suspected whether I will be able to complete it.
-When I got to the end of the book, I felt fifty-fifty.
-Which is not the right feeling that you should get before opting a costly exam .
+When I got to the end of the book, I felt fifty-fifty, which is not the right feeling that you should get before opting a costly exam .
 So I read the book again and again and then only those things that I was not very confident about.
 But still that feeling was missing, to write the real exam.
 So I bought another book which was for practicing the questions for the exam.
 I remember I have to sit for two hours to complete the mock exam.
 And I can tell you the first mock exam that I tried I was unable to sit for even 20 minutes.

 Somehow I completed this book also , prepared a bunch of notes.
 But still something was missing, And I was more restless in my quest of passing this exam.
 So I started doing practice exams from Devaka Cooray`s exam simulator.
-And If I remember , I failed to even read all the questions for the first mock exam.
-As the real exam is of two and half hour duration , I have to make a habit of sitting for long time without losing attention.
+And If I remember, I failed to even read all the questions for the first mock exam.
+As the real exam is of two and half hour duration , I had to make a habit of sitting for long time without losing attention.

 That's when I got to know I still require more study.
 And If I remember I failed one after another almost 5 mock exams and with very poor scores.
 I started preparing notes about the concepts I was getting wrong.
-I started coding more and more.
-Once I finished all practice exam from exam simulator I was in good shape but still I had fear of failing the exam.
+Once I finished all practice exam from exam simulator I was in good a shape but still I had fear of failing the exam.
 So how to get rid of this fear.
 Even though I had fear of failing the exam but inside I was feeling that I will be able to pass the exam even If I don't score very high.
 So I booked my exam in Pink City Jaipur at one of the Pearson center on Saturday.

 Travelled through Ajmer to Jaipur in early morning.
 After finishing all the formalities, the real exam started.
 I found real exam very easy, If I remember I finished around 40 questions in some 35 minutes.
 So now I was left with only 20 questions to answer with so much time left.
 I answered all the questions, for some of the questions I was not sure of my answer.
 Finished the exam, as exam results are not shown immediately I have to wait for sometime.
 I went to a local cyber cafe and checked my exam result and surprisingly I got 93%.
 So the day ended with all kinds of feeling and at the end I was able to do it.
 Still when I think of those days it feels awesome.
 Not just because I passed the exam but the way I did it.